-...but with an influx of money from the settlement of a claim, GCP's net debt is now about £10m
+...but with an influx of money from the settlement of a claim, GCP's net debt is now just £10m

 GCP Infrastructure Investments Limited (GCP) is a Jersey-incorporated, closed-ended investment company whose shares are traded on the main market of the London Stock Exchange.
 GCP aims to generate a regular, sustainable, long-term income while preserving investors' capital.
 The company's income is derived from loaning money predominantly at fixed rates to entities which derive their revenue - or a substantial portion of it - from UK public-sector-backed cashflows.
-Where applicable, it secures an element of inflation protection.
+Wherever it can, it tries to secure an element of inflation protection.

-In practice, GCP is diversified across a range of different infrastructure subsectors, although with an increased allocation towards renewable energy infrastructure over the last few years.
+In practice, GCP is diversified across a range of different infrastructure subsectors, although its focus has shifted more towards renewable energy infrastructure over the last few years.
 It has exposure to renewable energy projects (where revenue is partly subsidy and partly linked to sales of power), PFI/PPP-type assets (whose revenue is predominantly based on the availability of the asset), and specialist supported social housing (where local authorities are renting specially-adapted residential accommodation for tenants with special needs).

 The board is targeting a full-year dividend of 7.0p per share for the financial year ended 30 September 2025.
-At the half-year mark, the trust had declared dividends totalling 3.5p per share.
+At the half-year mark, the trust was on track to achieve this, having declared dividends totalling 3.5p per share.

-As stated on the front page, GCP is working on a £150m capital cycling programme as part of its efforts to tackle its discount.
+As we highlighted on the front page, GCP is working on a £150m capital cycling programme as part of its efforts to tackle its discount.
 Money freed up is being used to reduce GCP's leverage.
 Drawings on the revolving credit facility (RCF) totalled £43m at end June 2025, down from £57m at end September 2024.

 In its latest NAV announcement, GCP revealed that it had reached a settlement agreement in respect of the contractual claim relating to the accreditation of a portfolio of solar projects under the Renewables Obligation scheme.
-This issue has been ongoing for an extended period - it was referenced in our January 2021 note, for example.
+This has been rumbling on for some time - we flagged it in our January 2021 note, for example.

 GCP had accrued an amount in the NAV for the anticipated settlement, and so this did not have much impact on the NAV.
-However, following receipt of the money, GCP's net debt has fallen to about £10m, equivalent to gearing of 1.2%.
+However, following receipt of the money, GCP's net debt has fallen to about £10m, equivalent to gearing of just 1.2%.

 GCP also intends to return at least £50m of capital to shareholders.
-Its recent share buyback activity is shown on page 12.
+We show its recent share buyback activity on page 12.